 The Quave Research Group is composed of an interdisciplinary team of scientists that focus on medical ethnobotany and drug discovery at Emory University.
 Specifically, we study the antimicrobial properties of natural products from medicinal plants.

 - Volunteers.
 There are opportunities for student volunteers to join the lab.
 These positions are competitive and there is an application process.
 If you are interested in gaining research experience as a lab volunteer, please complete the online application.
 Note that volunteers are required to commit to 10-15 hours in the lab per week, in 3 hour minimum blocks.
+All of our volunteer slots are currently full.
+We will be interviewing in May to take on summer volunteers.
+Please complete the application and make note if you are available in summer 2018.

 - Undergraduate Research Fellows.
 There are opportunities available at Emory for research training in various laboratories.
 These research fellowships typically entail both lab experience and training outside of the lab in research ethics, project design, and presentation of results.
 Please visit the official website of Research Partners Program and Summer Research in Natural and Biomedical Sciences for more information on how to apply to these highly competitive programs.
 Upon acceptance to one of these programs, please contact Dr. Quave to secure an interview.
 Emory students can also undertake research for credit in Dr. Quave’s lab.
 This opportunity is only available to students that have successfully completed one semester of volunteer activity in the lab.